mdbs99/james/README.md

       james
       mormot

-Alternatively, you can change paths of TestAll pointing to your copy of mORMot in another place.
+Alternatively, you can change all paths of TestAll, pointing to these dependencies in other places.

 # Getting Started